 Spencer has fought to speak at large campuses across the country, but in the wake of Charlottesville, administrators at institutions including Pennsylvania State University, the University of North Carolina at Chapel Hill and Michigan State University blocked his efforts, citing the possibility of violence and enormous security costs.

 Schools are altering policies and procedures to deal with the increase in racially based incidents and the growing push on campuses by white-supremacist and neo-Nazi groups.
 Following the torchlight march at the University of Virginia, administrators banned open flames on campus without prior approval.
 In the report it commissioned on how it handled the events in August, the university sounded a warning for schools everywhere.

 “Going forward, the University of Virginia and higher education institutions across the nation must be prepared to respond to situations in which violence and intimidation accompany demonstrations and protests,” the report concluded.
 “It is incumbent upon the university to forge new policies and practices that will prevent it from again becoming a locus of intimidation and violence while recommitting to the principles of free speech at the core of its mission.”

 Following the killing of Collins, the University of Maryland created a rapid-response team for hate-based incidents and announced it will hire a hate-bias response coordinator.

-The ADL’s Segal recognizes the tension between overcovering and undercovering, but says schools and news organizations should opt for the former.
+The Anti-Defamation League’s Segal recognizes the tension between overcovering and undercovering, but he says schools and news organizations should opt for the former.